rubyfu/RubyFu/module_0x4__web_kungfu/browser_manipulation.md

 ```

 > - Since Waiter is integrated with Selenium, you can use both to achieve one goal
-> - For Some reason in some login cases, you may need to add a delay time between entering username and password then submit.
+> - For Some reason in some log-in cases, you may need to add a delay time between entering username and password then submit.